-In order to quantify the coincidence between \gama-ray and radio signals, we analyze the WMAP seven-year, full-sky maps\cite{KomatsuEtAl11}.
-We use a simple spectral decomposition of the five WMAP bands into synchrotron and SZ maps, avoiding any spatial masking which may complicate the comparison to the VERITAS map.
+In order to quantify the coincidence between \gama-ray and radio signals, we analyze the WMAP seven-year, full-sky maps \citep{KomatsuEtAl11}.
+We use a simple spectral decomposition of the five WMAP bands into synchrotron and SZ maps, avoiding any spatial masking that may complicate the comparison to the VERITAS map.

-The synchrotron spectrum is approximated as a pure power-law, with brightness $I_\nu\propto \nu^\alpha$ and spectral index $\alpha=-1.2$, typical of cluster radio sources; the results are not sensitive to the precise spectrum for $-2 \lesssim \alpha \lesssim -1$.
-The SZ signal is clear in the central parts of Coma, but is difficult to spectrally separate from the CMB fluctuations at large radii\cite{KomatsuEtAl11}.
+The synchrotron spectrum is approximated as a pure power-law, with specific brightness $I_\nu\propto \nu^\alpha$ and spectral index $\alpha=-1.2$, typical of cluster radio sources; the results are not sensitive to the precise spectrum for $-2 \lesssim \alpha \lesssim -1$.
+The SZ signal is clear in the central parts of Coma, but is difficult to spectrally separate from the CMB fluctuations at large radii \citep{KomatsuEtAl11}.
 For simplicity, we leave these CMB fluctuations in the SZ map, thus somewhat diluting any correlations with the VERITAS map.

-In general, the WMAP data includes non-negligible foregrounds from Galactic synchrotron, dust and free-free emission\cite{GoldEtAl11}, which are strong towards the Galactic plane and in principal should be removed.
-However, as discussed in \S\ref{sec:Galactic}, these signals are particularly weak in the Coma region (Figure \ref{fig:GalacticTracers}), are spatially too smooth (in particular the synchrotron foreground) to have a \gama-ray counterpart surviving the wobble-mode background removal, and their tracers do not correlate with the VERITAS map.
+In general, the WMAP data include non-negligible foregrounds from Galactic synchrotron, dust, and free-free emission \citep{GoldEtAl11}, which are strong towards the Galactic plane and in principle should be removed.
+However, as discussed in \S\ref{sec:Galactic}, these signals are particularly weak in the Coma region (Figure \ref{fig:GalacticTracers}), are spatially too smooth (in particular the synchrotron foreground) to have a \gama-ray counterpart surviving the ring background removal, and their tracers do not correlate with the VERITAS map.

 Moreover, the extragalactic synchrotron signal cannot be separated from the Galactic $\alpha\simeq -1$ synchrotron, $\alpha\simeq -0.7$ dust, and $\alpha\simeq -0.35$ free-free signals, using spectral regression alone, in particular considering the varying synchrotron spectral index in the cluster radio sources.
 Therefore, we leave these faint and probably smooth Galactic contaminations in our synchrotron extragalactic tracer.
 This only dilutes the correlations between this tracer and the VERITAS map, as the Galactic signals show no positive correlations with the latter.